You've greeted your seatmate, and located your headphones.

 At the Hotel Merkur, everything had already been taken care of.

 My room was ready.
-I was escorted to my room, where a beautiful floral arrangement and gift basket awaited me.
+I was escorted there. where a beautiful floral arrangement and gift basket awaited me.
 I thanked God profusely.
-It was nice to chat with my host for a while, and nice to be shown kindness and hospitality.

 "Do you need anything?"